Episode 3

 Speaker C:

-So we were in bad environments, you know what I'm saying?
+We were in bad environments, you know what I'm saying?

 Speaker C: